 550.2 Earned Income

-The CAO must use the gross amount of earned income with no deductions for taxes.
+The County Assistance Office (CAO) must use the gross amount of earned income with no deductions for taxes.
 Earned income includes the following:

 7 CFR § 273.9(b)(1)